Authorization, Least Privilege, RBAC, Geofencing, and Time-Based Access

 ScenarioStrong authorization design

-Remote finance users need one accounting appVPN group allows only the accounting subnet and port
+Remote finance users need one accounting appVPN group permits only the accounting subnet and port

-Contractors support a plant network weeklyTime-limited access with MFA and logging during the support window
+Contractors support a plant network weeklyTime-limited access with MFA and logging during the window

-Wireless IoT sensors need cloud telemetryACL permits only DNS, NTP, and vendor endpoint traffic
+Wireless IoT sensors send cloud telemetryACL permits only DNS, NTP, and the vendor endpoint

-Admins manage firewallsTACACS+ maps named admins to command sets and records activity
+Admins manage firewallsTACACS+ maps named admins to specific command sets and records activity

 Common Traps

-• Authentication success does not imply broad authorization.
+• A successful login does not imply broad authorization.

-• Adding users directly to many permissions makes review harder than role-based groups.
+• Assigning permissions directly to individuals makes review harder than using RBAC groups.

-• Geofencing is a useful signal, not proof that a user is legitimate.
+• Geofencing is a useful signal, not proof a user is legitimate.

-• Time-based access should fail closed when the window expires.
+• Time-based access must fail closed when the window expires, not stay open.

-• Least privilege must include network reachability, not just application permissions.
+• Least privilege must include network reachability (ACLs, VPN scope), not just file or app rights.

 Test Your Knowledge

-A VPN user authenticates successfully but can reach only the accounting application subnet.
+A VPN user authenticates successfully but can reach only the accounting application subnet and nothing else.
 Which concept is being enforced?

 A